yaredwb/FDM1D/docs/index.md

 ![Stencil for the implicit method](assets/images/implicit_stencil.png){: .center-image}

 Thus, the implicit method requires solving a system of equations at each time step.
 We will illustrate this for the simple case where $$ N=3 $$, i.e. a spatial discretization with 4 nodes.
 Let's assume that the values at the boundary nodes $$ z_0 $$ and $$ z_3 $$ are known from BCs.
-We can now use implicit difference equation above to write the finite difference equations at the unknown nodes 1 and 2.
+We can now use the implicit difference equation above to write the finite difference equations at the unknown nodes 1 and 2.
 This gives

 $$
 \begin{align}